ninabarzh/orchard/mitigations/network/README.md

 # Network

 The policies and practices adopted to prevent, monitor, and recover from network attacks.
-On a general level mostly (for now), and here and there a sprinkle of concreteness based on our own home network.
+On a general level mostly (for now), and a sprinkle of concreteness based on our own home network.

 * [Home network](local)
   * [Add a second NAT router (Home)](local/Add-a-second-NAT-router.md)